 Pesky bugs on your website?
 Learn how to squash them all

-Regardless if you are designing a website for your business, another client or personal use, it is imperative that your site is free of bugs.
+designing a website for your business, another client or personal use, it is imperative that your site is free of bugs.
 Bugs can render your website completely unusable as well as ruin your reputation of your business, or as a website designer.
 It is imperative that you correct any bugs before you officially launch your website.
 To ensure that your website is bug-free, follow the guidelines discussed in the article.

 How to ensure that your website is bug-free